nicola-tosi/nicola-tosi.github.io/_pages/cv.md

 Projects
 ======
-**2021 — 2023** Structural and thermal models of solid exoplanets.
-DFG Research Unit [Matter under planetary conditions](https://www.for2440.uni-rostock.de/home/). \
+**2021 — 2023** Structural and thermal models of solid exoplanets. *DFG Research Unit* [Matter under planetary conditions](https://www.for2440.uni-rostock.de/home/). \
-**2018 — 2021** Unravelling the interior evolution of terrestrial planets with machine learning.
-Helmholtz Graduate School in Data Science [HEIBRIDS](https://www.heibrids.berlin/). \
+**2018 — 2021** Unravelling the interior evolution of terrestrial planets with machine learning. *Helmholtz Graduate School in Data Science* [HEIBRIDS](https://www.heibrids.berlin/). \
-**2018 — 2020** Interior-atmosphere feedbacks and the nature of detected sub-Neptunian planets.
-DFG Priority Program [Exploring the diversity of extrasolar planets](http://www-astro.physik.tu-berlin.de/exoplanet-diversity/). \
+**2018 — 2020** Interior-atmosphere feedbacks and the nature of detected sub-Neptunian planets. *DFG Priority Program* [Exploring the diversity of extrasolar planets](http://www-astro.physik.tu-berlin.de/exoplanet-diversity/). \
-**2017 — 2019** Crystallising the terrestrial magma ocean: Thermo- and Geodynamics.
-DFG Priority Program [Building a habitable Earth](http://www.habitableearth.uni-koeln.de/). \
+**2017 — 2019** Crystallising the terrestrial magma ocean: Thermo- and Geodynamics. *DFG Priority Program* [Building a habitable Earth](http://www.habitableearth.uni-koeln.de/). \
-**2014 — 2019** Early dynamics of the terrestrial planets.
-Helmholtz Young Investigator Group. \
+**2014 — 2019** Early dynamics of the terrestrial planets. *Helmholtz Young Investigator Group*. \
-**2011 — 2014** Structure and dynamics of Mercury’s interior from a new generation of space-geodetic observations.
-DFG.
+**2011 — 2014** Structure and dynamics of Mercury’s interior from a new generation of space-geodetic observations. *DFG Individual Research Grant*.